ManuRodriguezC/holbertonschool-validation/module2_task0/README.md

 * Stop: Stop the application

-* Clean: Delte the files
+* clean: Delte the files

 * Test: You want to test it to ensure that it behaves as expected.
 With the application started, you may want to use the command line curl